DISCOVER CHAMPAGNE BY BARGE

 We love the Champagne region, not just for the wine but for the perfet combination of rolling hills and peaceful countryside, charming villages and historic cities.
-Travelling at around 6km/h (3 mph) Serenity is in no hurry, giving you the opportunity to truly get away from it all and enjoy the beautiful surroundings.
-Typically we moor in a village or town, however on at least one night we will be on a rural mooring – a really special experience with just the vast sky above and the sounds of nature.
+Travelling at around 3 miles per here (6km/h) Serenity is in no hurry, giving you the opportunity to really get to know this fascinating part of France.

 Villages and vineyards

 The fresh produce markets are one of the joys of any visit to France.
-You can indulge your eyes and mouth on a visit to the Epernay’s fantastic weekly covered market – help the crew pick out the fresh fruit for breakfast, choose the pates for lunch or pick up a little something for an on-deck aperitif.
+You can indulge your eyes and mouth on a visit to Epernay’s fantastic weekly covered market – help the crew pick out the fresh fruit for breakfast, choose the cheeses for lunch or pick up a little something for an on-deck aperitif.

-With over 300 champagne houses just in the small area we cruise, the highlight of any visit to the Champagne region is the opportunity to discover small producers, whose wine you won’t find in the shops at home.
-You’ll learn the secrets of making champagne at a one of these small family owned producers.
+With over 300 champagne houses just in the small area we cruise, the highlight of any visit to the Champagne region the opportunity to discover small producers, whose wine you won’t find in the shops at home.
+You’ll learn the secrets of making champagne at one of these small family owned producers.
 From pressing to blending, cellaring and disgorging, a lot goes into making a bottle of bubbly.
 And of course you’ll get to taste their wonderful range of champagnes.

-Tempt your tastebuds
+Tempt your tasebuds

 No visit to France is complete without a stop at an artisan patisserie for a delectable afternoon treat (or two!)
-And you can further indulge you sweet tooth at our chocolate workshop where Xavier will teach you to make praline filled chocolate champagne corks.
+And you can further indulge your sweet tooth at our chocolate workshop where Xavier will teach you to make praline filled chocolate champagne corks.